woodpecker-ci/plugin-ready-release-go/README.md

 This plugin can be executed on every push to your release branch (e.g. main) and will create a new release pull-request with all of your custom adjustments like an updated changelog as preparation for the next release.
 After you have merged the "release"-pull-request with all your desired changes, a new release / tag will be created for you.

+## Workflow

+1. Setup ready-release-go on your repository by adding a config file and a workflow file
+1. On every push to your default branch a pull-request will be created and updated
+1. You can review the pull-request and merge it when you are ready
+1. The plugin will create a new release

+## Interal workflow
+- get latest release => tag
+- get all commits since commit of last tag
+- get all prs of those commits (if they have a pr associated)
+- get all labels of those prs
+- get next version based on labels of PRs
+- get changelog based on labels of PRs

 ## Roadmap

 - [x] Automatically create release pull-request